Motion Design: Tutorial 1: Indexing Motion

 Index-Angle: the rotational angle of the output-shaft (Y-axis) during the Index-Period.

-Motion-Law: the mathematical function for the rotational angle of the output-shaft as a function of the rotational angle of the input-shaft .
+Motion-Law: select the name of the mathematical function for the rotational angle of the output-shaft as a function of the rotational angle of the input-shaft .

 SEGMENT 2: Dwell Segment.